akshaytekam/Spark-Streaming-Projects/Convert Batch Code to Streaming Code Using Word Count Problem/Readme.md

 - Now connect to the Jupyter Lab environment by (localhost://8888)
 - Create .ipynb file and write the code for reading data from sockets.
 - First we write this program for streaming.
-  - Use example.txt as data file.
-We will count the words from this file.
+  - You can use example.txt as data file for BATCH processing.
+But we will count the words from stream processing in real-time for this project.
   - Keep Spark UI open in browser by side using (localhost://4040)
   - So once we run the code, it will split the line into words and put it in a list.
   - Use explode() method to put each word into a single row.